open-cogsci/sigmund-ai/heymans/static/terms.md

 ## Who runs Sigmund?

 Sigmund is a product of CogSci (KvK 67290965), which is registered in The Netherlands.
+You can reach us by email at <a href="mailto:professional@cogsci.nl">professional@cogsci.nl</a>.